-With winter almost behind us, the KidsPost weather forecast wants to embrace the coming warmth.
+With winter behind us, the KidsPost weather forecast wants to embrace the warm weather.
 But we like to show our readers what it’s like outside, not just tell them.

 That’s where you come in.
 Think about what spring looks like, and put that image on paper.
 If your art fits with the daily weather forecast, we’ll consider publishing it in KidsPost.
 Remember, we need art for days that are sunny, cloudy, rainy and windy.